bgruening/galaxy-tricks/README.md

-# Useful tricks and tipps for Galaxy users
+# Useful tricks and tips for Galaxy users

 "You must feel the Force around you." *Yoda*